By Joani Schultz

 He reminds Martha (me, you), “Be concerned about the One Thing.
 Mary’s got it right.
 Pay attention to Me.
 Let me let you rest.
 I’ve got the big picture, the eternal picture.
 I see it all.
 And believe me.
 I’ve got you covered.
 No worries.”

-For that reminder, I recommend a new podcast Paying Ridiculous Attention to Jesus.
-Get a dose of Jesus and the freedom he brings when you listen to The Jesus-Centered Life author Rick Lawrence and his sidekick Becky Hodges, who brings authenticity and life to the conversations.
+For that reminder, I recommend the podcast Paying Ridiculous Attention to Jesus.
+Get a dose of Jesus and the freedom he brings when you listen to The Jesus-Centered Life author Rick Lawrence as he brings authenticity and life to the conversation.

 3. Bask in a Jesus-perspective.